 "Oh my God, here he comes, here he comes!
 Mykee down!"

 And lightship1 takes the turn hard, heading up on the sheer wall vertically, but his momentum is just too great.
 As he tries to turn back down, the ship skids sideways right up the wall.
 A second later it spins over, and the top of the ship smashes into the southern edge of the outcrop tearing the ship to pieces, and breaking off chunks of rock from the edge.
 The impact is so brutal debris and dust fly up dozens of meters into the air, while chucks of rock are now falling like a storm of stone right onto the circuit and into the incoming ships.
-The spectators on the southern edge are knocked back, both by the impact and the shock of it happening just meters under their feet.
-All leap or are thrown backwards half of which fall to the ground.
+The spectators on the southern edge are knocked back both by the impact and the shock of it happening just meters under their feet.
+All leap, or are thrown back by the gust of air, half of which fall to the ground.

-The first three lightships, being directly behind lightship1, 5, 13, and 6, are through before the storm of stone, but lightship10 gets slammed hard by flying boulders and the saucer spins out of control, crashing into the rock below.
+The first three lightships that were directly behind lightship1, ships 5, 13, and 6 are through, but lightship10 gets slammed hard by flying boulders and the saucer spins out of control crashing into the rock below.
 It skids like a mad sled down the steep and rough slope, but stays in one pierce.

 The next two ships are just as unlucky and are damaged simultaneously.
 A boulder smashes right through the front windshield of lightship4 causing it to immediately crash a fraction of second after lightship10.
-Smaller rocks and boulders smash into lightship9 some of which get into the engine.
+Smaller rocks and boulders smash into lightship9, some of which get into the engine.
 Smoke bellows from the ship and it starts wobbling.
-Still moving fast, it's out control, and hits a protruding stone causing it to spin overhead tumbling violently down the slope breaking into thousands of pieces.
-Lightship8 passed through the stone storm untouched, by sheer luck, not any particular pilot skill, and is now in fourth place.
+Now out of control, but still moving fast, it hits a protruding stone and tumbles violently down the slope breaking into thousands of pieces.
+Lightship8 passed through the storm of stone untouched, by sheer luck, not any particular pilot skill, and is now in fourth place.
 Lightship15 finally chugs along unharmed as it passes by all the carnage in last place.

-On the outcrop, the spectators survived only by the skin of their teeth.
-By some miracle not a single one was seriously hurt even though many were only an arm's length from the debris flying upward during the impact.
-Dust, rocks, and ship parts, are now starting to rain down.
-The spectators on the outcrop are beginning to scramble and panic."Look!
+"Look!
 Look!"
-Mykee shouts pointing up in the air.
+Mykee shouts pointing up into the air.
 "That's the bubble!
 It's still intact.
 Oh no, the pilot!"
-Mykee cuts himself off as he watches the bubble, with the pilot still inside, stop from its vertical thrust only to then accelerate back down speeding faster and faster towards the jagged edges of the cliff below.
+Mykee cuts himself off as he watches the dark bubble, with the pilot still inside, stop from its vertical thrust only to then accelerate back down speeding faster and faster towards the jagged edges of the cliff below.